Sicherheit: Zwei Probleme in OpenJPEG - Pro-Linux

-Name : openjpeg2 Product : Fedora 25 Version : 2.1.2 Release : 2.fc25 URL : https://github.com/uclouvain/openjpeg Summary : C-Library for JPEG 2000 Description : The OpenJPEG library is an open-source JPEG 2000 library developed in order to promote the use of JPEG 2000.
+Name : openjpeg2 Product : Fedora 24 Version : 2.1.2 Release : 2.fc24 URL : https://github.com/uclouvain/openjpeg Summary : C-Library for JPEG 2000 Description : The OpenJPEG library is an open-source JPEG 2000 library developed in order to promote the use of JPEG 2000.

 This package contains * JPEG 2000 codec compliant with the Part 1 of the standard (Class-1 Profile-1 compliance). * JP2 (JPEG 2000 standard Part 2 - Handling of JP2 boxes and extended multiple component transforms for multispectral and hyperspectral imagery)